Student Code of Conduct and Ethics

 5. Materials without approval (noted by the Office of Residence Life stamp) will be immediately removed and a copy given to the Area Coordinator for the hall for follow-up.

 RA programming publicity, RA announcements, RA bulletin board materials, and RHA/Hall Government materials do not need “stamped” approval.

 Wittenberg University reserves the absolute discretion to determine the appropriate sanctions to be imposed upon a student or student organization for any violations of Wittenberg policies.
 The sanctions outlined below may be cumulative, and no sanction need be exhausted before if it is determined that additional sanctions should be imposed.
 Based on past disciplinary record, the severity of the offense, or the impact of the behavior upon the community, the sanctions may be more severe and; as a result, the list of sanctions below are not meant to be exhaustive.

 Parents or guardians of dependent students and the Director of Financial Aid and Scholarships may receive written notice of action that results in deferred suspension, suspension, or dismissal.
 Parents or guardians, faculty advisers, and/or coaches may also receive notice of disciplinary action any time it is deemed to be in the best interest of the student and the University to do so; however, disciplinary action is normally treated as confidential information.

-Students suspended or dismissed from the University for failure to maintain academic standards or for infringement of University regulations are allowed no refund of any kind other than pro-rated return of board charges paid in advance or tuition as mandated by federal financial aid policies.
+Students suspended or dismissed from the University for failure to maintain academic standards or for infringement of University regulations may be entitled to a refund of fees in accordance with the University refund schedule.

 - Written warning—a written notice to the student offender that he/she has violated University policies and that further violations will result in more severe disciplinary action.